rotemsharon121/flights-system-project--tests/README.md

    Open your browser and navigate to the URL: [localhost:3000](http://localhost:3000/)

 5. **Set Up the Database:**
-   Download the *flights system database* file from the homepage (or run it directly from the `config` folder) and use it to initialize the project schema in your MySQL database.
+   Download the *sql database file* from the homepage (or run it directly from the `config` folder) and use it to initialize the project schema in your MySQL database.

    After initializing the schema, restart the server.

 6. **Authentication Issues:**
-   If you encounter authentication issues, download the *Authentication commands* file from the homepage (or the `config` folder) and follow the instructions provided.
+   If you encounter authentication issues, download the *Authentication handling file* from the homepage (or the `config` folder) and follow the instructions provided.

 7. **Verify Everything is Working:**
    If everything is set up correctly, you should see the following lines in the terminal: